austinwinans/MouseMacroRecorder/README.md

 After clicks are recorded, enter 'play' to play them back.

-(May or not be useful to spam Twitch channel point redeems without a cooldown)
+(May or may not be useful to spam Twitch channel point redeems without a cooldown)